-- Potential degradation of stable or improving trends in water clarity, total phosphorus, chlorophyll-a, and dissolved oxygen. - Target stormwater management and septic system maintenance outreach to shorefront and riverfront residents. - Advocate and publicize the merits of achieving LakeSmart certification through the State of Maine. - Advocate and publicize the specific recommendations for sustainable lake shore living in the KLWA's Lake Dweller's Handbook. - Mistoric degrading trends in alkalinity and pH in multiple waterbodies. - Conduct another alkalinity and pH study to better assess the vulnerability of waterbodies to acid rain and watershed activities across years. - Reduction in coldwater fish populations. - ⊕ Continue monitoring stream conditions for supporting coldwater fish species (e.g., temperature, flow, and population size).
+CLIMATE CHANGE THREAT ADAPTATION & MITIGATION RECOMMENDATIONS ⊗ Increased threat from invasive species.
+Continue the outstanding progressive watch programs that help prevent and control invasive plants, especially the LIPPC program.
+Encourage local foresters to lookout for infestations of the emerald ash borer.
+Support state, county, and local efforts to prohibit use of out-of-state firewood to prevent the spread of the emerald ash borer.
+8 Reduction in aquatic bird species, esp. loons.
+Post signage to encourage anglers to use non-lead sinkers and to retrieve fishing line caught in shoreline vegetation.
+Install "Get the Lead Out" boxes at Town landings for disposing of lead-based fishing gear.
+Support KLWA guidelines for keeping large boat wakes 500 feet from shorelines to reduce shoreline erosion.
+Stay at least 200 feet away from loons and their nests.
+ACTIONS FOR KLWA Potential degradation of stable or improving trends in water clarity, total phosphorus, chlorophyll-a, Target stormwater management and septic system maintenance outreach to shorefront and riverfront residents.
+Advocate and publicize the merits of achieving LakeSmart certification through the State of Maine. and dissolved oxygen.
+Publicize the specific recommendations for sustainable lake shore living in the KLWA's Lake Dweller's Handbook.
+Historic degrading trends in alkalinity and pH in multiple waterbodies.
+Conduct another alkalinity and pH study to better assess the vulnerability of waterbodies to acid rain and watershed activities across years.
+Reduction in coldwater fish populations.
+Continue monitoring stream conditions for supporting coldwater fish species (e.g., temperature, flow, and population size).
 This will help target streams in need of restoration.
-Restoration techniques include increasing overhead vegetative cover to help cool stream water temperatures. - Petition IF&W to make Kezar Lake catch and release only for certain sensitive fish species.
-Debar all fish hooks and ensure proper fishing line strength to avoid fish injury and entanglement. - Increased threat from insects and pathogens. - 1 Contact the Maine Center for Disease Control and Prevention to determine how public notices will be issued during peak tick and mosquito season to warn residents of potential diseases, including Lyme and follow-up to see that people in Lovell receive these notices. - ⊕ Educate watershed residents on the threat of the emerald ash borer (along with other invasive species).
+Restoration techniques include increasing overhead vegetative cover to help cool stream water temperatures.
+Petition IF&W to make Kezar Lake catch and release only for certain sensitive fish species.
+Debar all fish hooks and ensure proper fishing line strength to avoid fish injury and entanglement. ⊗ Increased threat from insects and pathogens.
+Contact the Maine Center for Disease Control and Prevention to determine how public notices will be issued during peak tick and mosquito season to warn residents of potential diseases, including Lyme and follow-up to see that people in Lovell receive these notices.
+Educate watershed residents on the threat of the emerald ash borer (along with other invasive species).
+LAND TRUST Shifts in the habitat ranges of native plant, bird, and mammal species.
+Continue to conserve and protect land areas that serve as wildlife corridors.
+Work with the State to set up emerald ash borer monitoring sites and inventory ash trees on trust land.